UCI-Chenli-teaching/cs122b-project5-murphy-movies/README.md

 3. In branch `Kubernetes`, you will see how this application is modified to be deployed using Kubernetes pods
 4. In branch `Multi-Service`, you will see how this application is modified to a multi-service architecture.

-### This README.md file is used for the Multi-Service branch
+### This README.md file is used for the main branch
 ### Before running the example

 #### We need to create a user that is allowed to login from anywhere